Buy online at:

 —Todd Purdum, author of An Idea Whose Time Has Come: Two Presidents, Two Parties, and the Battle for the Civil Rights Act of 1964

-“Thomas writes with precision and grace (and a lovely lack of jargon) about 10 cases that established the full reach and scope of Title VII.”—The Boston Globe
+“Thomas writes with precision and grace (and a lovely lack of jargon) about ten cases that established the full reach and scope of Title VII.
+The plaintiffs and attorneys she profiles here―some of whose courage and determination render them truly heroic―helped build the precedents that enable women to seek formerly male-only jobs, to work through marriage and parenthood, to be free from sexual harassment.”

 “Giving faces to the names of women who brought these cases makes this book remarkable beyond the important historical perspective it offers.”—Elle